hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 details like min, max, avg, time delta and also how many samples have been captured, in the sensor data section in the bottom 1/3rd of the screen, by scrolling in this sensor and its data summary details area.

+ALERT: Currently the program is written to be a forground activity with a live view/plot of the sensor being monitored.

 Sampling Rate
 ==============